Why do We Assume Time is Linear?

 Bem’s series of experiments basically reversed two of the fundamentals widely accepted in the field of psychology – namely that studying improves memory and priming facilitates response times.
 Bem took these fundamentals and turned the timing on its head.

 Let’s have a look at one of these studies.

 Bem used the priming effect in reverse.
-Apparently (I’m no psychologist), in its typical form the priming effect requires subjects to indicate if a photo is positive or negative.
+In its typical form, the priming effect requires subjects to indicate if a photo is positive or negative.
 First, they are subliminally shown a word (eg happy or ugly) which is immediately followed by a picture (eg dog or cat).